LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 *Reverse counting (start index at number of elements in container and count down to zero) is currently in development and will be added shortly.*

 ### Motivation
 While declaring a separate counter variable right above the Range Based For Loop would work, it adds quite some verbosity to the code.
-Also the counter variable's scope would be valid outside of the loop to, which can lead to some nasty name clashes.
+Also the counter variable's scope would be valid outside of the loop too, which can lead to some nasty name clashes.
 With C++20 we got initialization in Range Based For Loops, but this also adds verbosity to the code by declaring a separate variable and incrementing it:
 ```cpp
 for (int index = 0; auto& value : vec)